wilofice/genereux.github.io/_projects/hydejack-site.md

 ---
 layout: project
-title: 'Hydejack Site'
+title: 'My Site'
-caption: Dogfooding Hydejack to sell Hydejack.
+caption: Dogfooding.
 description: >
   While Hydejack is built for personal sites, it's versatility allows it to be used a product page as well.
 date: '01-01-2016'